qianlian-mozi/detection_france/README.txt

 We uploads some examples to the folder [output],and show them in the jupyternotebook [showresultinjupyter.ipynb], or you can check directly in the output/vis dict.

+We upload a GUI.py file to give a simple GUI interface function that we learned in this term.
+The lib is quite similar as pyqt5 but looks better.